trinidozier/TaoJournal/README.md

     How to design endpoints that are intuitive and resilient

+    How to add user authentication for SaaS

+    How to build a Web-based UI

 🚀 Next Steps

-    Add user authentication and Stripe integration for SaaS launch
+    Add Stripe integration for SaaS launch

-    Build a web UI for non-technical users
+    Add AI based inferences about users trade data

     Expand analytics to include equity curves and risk-adjusted metrics